chenbekor/Rest2Syslog/README.md

         PYTHONPATH="/opt/syslog-ng/etc/r2s"
         ```

+        For recent Red Hat Enterprise Linux, Fedora, and CentOS distributions that use systemd, the systemctl command sources the /etc/sysconfig/syslog-ng file before starting syslog-ng OSE.
+(On openSUSE and SLES, /etc/sysconfig/syslog file.)
+Append the following line to the end of this file: PYTHONPATH="<path-to-your-python-file>"

       - Alternatively to a dedicated folder you can copy the python r2s scripts into sbin

    - Edit the syslog-ng configuration file (usually located at /etc/syslog-ng/syslog-ng.conf)